lsst-dm/panda_lsst_io/src/index.rst

 USDF (SLAC) queues
 ------------------

-There are 6 PanDA queues at SLAC S3DF and 2 queues at SLAC SDF.
+There are 6 PanDA queues at SLAC.
 The table below listed the PanDA queues and their corresponding SLURM queues in SLAC cluster system(The slurm queues are logical queues defined in the CE.
 Jobs will be submitted to slurm partition “rubin”).

 In the table, the minRSS and maxRSS means the range of required memory.
 ``RSS(resident set size)`` is the portion of memory occupied by a process